-Welcome to the sport of snowmobiling, there is a tremendous amount of great riding ahead of you and I want you to be around for many seasons come.
+Welcome to Ontario snowmobiling.
+There is a tremendous amount of great trail riding ahead of you and I want you to be around for many seasons come.
 I’ve prepared these 10 snowmobiling tips to guide you in this new adventure.
 These will ensure you have the best experience possible—we’re all a part of making snowmobiling great here in Ontario and that Is exactly why I hope you will take this advice seriously!
 Your actions will not only impact your own experience but potentially the riding experiences we all will have.

 Here are 10 mistakes snowmobilers make—read up on what not to do!